 12. PSA Card Forums

-There are several sports card grading services that are worth the cost to sell valuable trading cards.
+There are several sports card grading services that are worth the cost of selling valuable trading cards.
 Professional Sports Authenticator (PSA) is one such service, and you can sell or trade in their online forum.

-First, you start a thread and upload photos for the items you wish to sell.
+First, you start a thread and upload photos of the items you wish to sell.
 The forum accepts modern and vintage cards from any sport.